anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 ## That’s it 🙌

-In the latest **React Native screen V3.30**, a notable feature has been introduced: screen transition animations for **“go back”** gestures.
-This enhancement allows smoother and more visually appealing transitions when navigating between screens.
+The **V3.30** release in **React Native Screen** introduces enhanced transition animations for smoother and more visually appealing navigation when returning to the previous screen.

 ## Did you learn something new today?